 Are you confident your current inheritance tax planning will minimise its impact?

-This article explores the importance of inheritance tax (IHT) planning high net worth individuals, from using exemptions to using trusts and lifetime gifting.
+This guide explores the importance of inheritance tax planning for high net worth individuals, from using exemptions to setting up trusts and lifetime gifting.

 Let’s get started.